How I Knew I Had Stomach Cancer?

 Additional Observations:

-Can stress or anxiety cause symptoms of this condition?
+Could stress or anxiety trigger signs of this issue?

 What are the risk factors for this disease?